Sometrik/httpclient/README.md

 # httpclient
-Wrapper for different HTTP clients such as libcurl or Android HttpURLConnection
+A C++ wrapper for different HTTP clients such as libcurl, Android HttpURLConnection and iOS NSMutableURLRequest.